 Gems for Arcane Mages

 Your Mage bonus adds to any Int gem bonuses, making them worth 5% more Int, that bonus does not add to other stats.
-If you do want to match a socket bonus you can use Reckless Vermilion Onyx in your fellow slots and Veiled Imperial Amethyst in your blue slots.

 - Yellow: Artful Vermilion Onyx